 The reason management did this is because the point when the project is “about done” is also the point when people become less productive.
 Management gives the project “new eyes all around.”
 The fresh eyes (different employees) are—from their standpoint—further back on the “S Curve.”
 The project is completed more quickly than had the original employees stayed on the task.

 The Difficulty Curve

-But then, after working on the project for a time, the job starts to become more difficult.
+But then, after working on the project for a time, the job becomes more difficult.
 The workload increases steeply until just about the point when it becomes unbearable, when all hope is about lost.

 Then a miracle occurs.
 I realize I've been approaching the problem incorrectly.
 That's when I look at the problem differently.
 Soon enough after making the correction, the problem becomes easier until the result ends up being surprisingly simple.
 It wasn’t that hard after all.
 This process is portrayed by the following curve:

-This process continues to repeat itself until this day.
+This process continues to repeat itself to this day.
 You’d think I’d learn.

-A famous author once wrote (I have changed three words):
+A famous author once wrote (I changed three words):

-“Any [engineer] who can’t explain to an eight-year-old what he [is] doing [is] a charlatan.” -- Kurt Vonnegut
+“Any [engineer] who can’t explain to an eight-year-old what [he's] doing [is] a charlatan.” -- Kurt Vonnegut

 How many times have I looked at my final work and thought to myself, “Anyone could have done this.”